 Flickr lists 3 possible Ruby frameworks for their API.
-After trying flickr.rb (no longer available) and not being able to login I decided to switch to rFlickr as it seems the most popular one.
+After trying flickr.rb (no longer available) and not being able to login I decided to switch to rFlickr, it looks like the most popular one.

 gem install rflickr

-Start your development environment:
+Start your Rails development environment:

 ./script/console

-Next load the newly installed rFlickr module and ask for a Flickr frob using the API key and shared secret you got earlier.
+Next, load the newly installed rFlickr module and ask for a Flickr frob using the API key and shared secret you got earlier.

 >> require 'flickr'